 You’ll want to have a selection of gowns in various colors for various backgrounds and situations.
 Solid colors work best, and you can never go wrong with white.
 Gowns and flowing maternity dresses for photography add an element of sophistication to your images.
 They’re especially powerful when combined with contrary elements, like a natural setting or when printed in black and white.

 If you’re looking for something more original, you can go all-in on the wardrobe.
 To really tell a different sort of story, how about a mermaid tail?
 It may sound silly, and it’s certainly not for everyone, but fantasy costumes can lead to some wondrous photos!

 If your client is providing their own wardrobe, suggest shirts that can be opened at the front.
 Flowing cloths provide dramatic elements and can be arranged in many ways.
 Some clients want to imply nude photos, so wardrobe changes can be planned to progress to these at the end of the session when the client is as comfortable as possible.
 Always avoid elastic waistbands that can leave marks on her belly.

-Props can make or break any portrait session.
+Creative photography props can make or break any portrait session.
 When in doubt, just say no. In some cases, flowers or flower crowns add an element of interest to the photos.
 Generally, the wardrobe itself is the prop in maternity shoots.
 As with any other portrait, props can be perfect, or they can go wrong.
 Props can lead to tacky or cheesy photos, which might be exactly what your client wants.
 Your choice to use props or not leads back to your initial consultation with the client.
 Did they like shots with props?
 Plan in advance, because some people might love it while others might hate it.